jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2A/parameters.rst.txt

       atlas>

-So, the split form of type ``A1`` has two Cartans, the compact one, :math:`T=S^1` and the split one, :math:`A={\mathbb R}^{\times }`.
+So, the split form of type ``A1`` has two Cartan subgroups, the compact one, :math:`T=S^1` and the split one, :math:`A={\mathbb R}^{\times }`.

 Now, the characters for :math:`T` are of the form :math:`e^{ik\theta}`